emanbuc/StayAtHomeSK4F/README.md

 Among all the institutional web pages, for example  [the one in the "Childrens Rights" section of the Council of Europe website](https://www.coe.int/en/web/children/covid-19) provides a summary of useful elements to deal with the situation.

+When young children are forced to stay at home they miss the social relations they usually have.
+They miss school, kindergarten, classmate, teachers,  playground, friends, grandparents, uncles and other people they usually met.

+To overcome these shortcomings, parents are required to invent new engaging games and activities every day, while children keep asking to go out and we are all forced to stay at home.

+It can be difficult for parents to organize educational activities that can involve children.
+Everything is even more complicated if parents also have to work from home and therefore have little time to organize activities with their children.
+Parents are busy with housework or struggle to keep focus on their job tasks surrounded by screaming kids, so children often are parked in front of a smartphone or tv for hours.

 ----------

 Per raggiungere lo scopo alle famiglie servono tre cose: